Loading...

 The carrot in this recipe is not peeled, but it's always really important to wash vegetables before preparation.

-We're also going to be slicing, so we're gonna be slicing the onion and also we're going to be slicing the cauliflower or broccoli.
+So we're gonna be slicing the onion and also we're going to be slicing the cauliflower or broccoli.

-We're also going to be shredding.
+We're also gonna be shredding.

-So what do you think it means to shred the red cabbage?
-Well, it means to cut the cabbage into very fine thin pieces, almost like ribbons.
+Well, it means to cut the cabbage into very fine, thin pieces, almost like ribbons.

-And it's great for salads, coleslaw, or when you want to make a softer texture or have faster cooking.
+And it's great for salads, coleslaw or when you want to make a softer texture or have faster cooking.

 We're also gonna be chopping.